Chart Color Schemes

 The labour market in Greensborough shows considerable strength compared to most other Australian regions

-Conversely, accommodation & food services employ only 4.2% of local workers, lower than Greater Melbourne's 6.4%.
-The area appears to offer limited local employment opportunities, as indicated by the Census working population versus resident population count.
-Between September 2024 and September 2025, employment levels increased by 0.4%, while labour force grew by 0.2%, leading to a slight fall in unemployment of 0.1 percentage points.
-In comparison, Greater Melbourne recorded higher employment growth at 3.0% and labour force growth at 3.3%, with a rise in unemployment of 0.3 percentage points.
-Statewide, Victoria's employment grew by 1.13% year-on-year to November 25, adding 41,950 jobs, with an unemployment rate of 4.7%.
-Nationally, employment growth was slower at 0.14%, with a national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, total employment is expected to expand by 6.6% and by 13.7% over ten years.
-However, growth rates vary significantly between industry sectors.
-Applying these projections to Greensborough's employment mix indicates a potential increase of 6.8% over five years and 14.0% over ten years.
+In contrast, accommodation & food employed only 4.2% of local workers compared to Greater Melbourne's 6.4%.
+AreaSearch analysis from September 2025 showed Greensborough's employment levels increased by 0.4%, labour force by 0.2%, leading to a slight unemployment decrease of 0.1 percentage points.
+In comparison, Greater Melbourne had higher growth rates and an unemployment increase.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Greensborough's employment mix indicates local employment could increase by 6.8% over five years and 14.0% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment